 Join us for upcoming learning opportunities with Ms. Jen.
 Then, help lead the change as we build trauma-sensitive schools.

-Trainings are packed with wisdom grounded in research paired with practical suggestions related to creating a safe, supportive school culture, utilizing trauma-informed RTI to meet the needs of all kids, and implementing restorative discipline practices.
+Trainings are grounded in neuroscience research paired with practical suggestions related to creating a safe, supportive school culture and utilizing trauma-informed RTI to meet the needs of all kids.
+Implementing restorative discipline practices is emphasized.
 Throughout, educator self-care is prioritized.